 - The number of regulated plastic trash bags and the tons of regulated plastic trash bags shipped from each physical location which were intended for sale or distribution or sold in California during the reporting period.

-To report this information for the preceding calendar year, use Form 58 (discussed below in the Forms section).
+To report this information for the preceding calendar year, use Form 58.

 Department of Resources Recycling and Recovery (CalRecycle)